guptuv/Circuit-404/README.md

 ## Recommended Approach

-For pranks that are lighthearted and promote trust, consider:
+For jest that are lighthearted and promote trust, consider:

 * **Visual Effects:** Use libraries like Pygame or OpenCV to create funny animations or visual distortions on the screen.
 * **Audio Effects:** Play unexpected sounds or modify system sounds for a humorous effect.
 * **Harmless Text Messages:** Display funny or puzzling messages without resorting to scare tactics.

-## Positive Pranks
+## Positive jest

-Here are some ideas for pranks that are more lighthearted and won't cause alarm:
+Here are some ideas for jest that are more lighthearted and won't cause alarm:

 * Change the desktop wallpaper to a funny image.
 * Swap the mouse buttons (left and right click) temporarily.
 * Reverse the screen orientation for a brief period.
 * Play a silly sound when a specific key is pressed.

-**Remember:** Pranks should be fun and harmless, not cause undue stress or risk to the user's system.
+**Remember:** jest should be fun and harmless, not cause undue stress or risk to the user's system.

 ## Disclaimer